Returning to school

 Plan for your new morning routine together, and try this in the run up to school starting.

 Make sure there's time for breakfast, getting dressed and getting out the door.
 Can you make the school routine more enjoyable?
 For example, try making a morning playlist.
-Pack school bags in advance; it's one less thing to think about on the day.
+Pack school bags in advance - it's one less thing to think about on the day.
 Plan your journey.
 You can practise this with your child before the first day.
 Children who have to get to school by themselves might be particularly nervous.

 Managing anxiety

-They could also make a soothing box to fill with items they like the look, smell, touch or taste of.
+There are things you can do at home to look after your child or young person's mental health, such as making a soothing box to fill with items they like the look, smell, touch or taste of.

 Help your child look forward to school